ksquare-mchavez/gcp-identity-platform/README.md

 - REST endpoint for user login and sign up
 - Docker and Docker Compose support

-## Summary of Changes
-- Expanded setup instructions for enabling Identity Platform and configuring email/password provider.
-- Clarified that service accounts are not required for user authentication.
-- Added step-by-step guide for creating and restricting API keys in Google Cloud Console.
-- Provided detailed environment variable setup for API key and project ID.
-- Documented all REST API endpoints with example curl commands:
-  - `/login` for user authentication
-  - `/signup` for registration
-  - `/validate-token` for token validation
-  - `/custom-token` for custom token sign-in
-  - `/secure/decode-token` for JWT decoding
-  - `/secure/public-key` for retrieving the public key from a GCP token
-- Added project structure overview and licensing information.
-- Included links and instructions for JWT debugging and verification.
-- Added FAQ section clarifying service account and project requirements for GCP Identity Platform.

 ## Prerequisites
 1. Identity Platform enabled: In Google Cloud Console → Identity Platform → Enable.
 2. An email/password provider enabled: Go to Identity Platform → Authentication → Sign-in method